anton-mishel/hiveutil/README.md

-# hiveutil
-Java hive JDBC client
+Utility soft for JDBC connectivity to HIVE